reframejs/reframe/docs/getting-started.template.md

 !MENU
 !MENU_ORDER 20

-This getting start explains how to create
-HTML-static, HTML-dynamic, DOM-static, and DOM-dynamic pages.
+This getting start explains how to create *page objects* for HTML-static, HTML-dynamic, DOM-static, and DOM-dynamic pages.

 # Getting Started